vboussange/PhDthesis/draft/intro.md

   - This is the difference between Kepler (Kinematics, descriptive modelling) and Netwon (dynamics, law of motion).
 The scientific effort is to tie those

 ## Complex adaptive systems
+**The dynamics of ecosystems and economic systems is the result of the interaction of heterogeneous entities structured at different levels of organizations.
+Those entities interact in nonlinear ways and experience evolutionary processes.
+The effect of such forces, acting upon individual entities at the microscopic level, are propagated at the macroscopic level, and fed back to the microscopic level.
+These interactions across scales make those systems difficult to understand and predict.**

 - Complexity in physics and statistical mechanics
   - Weaver distinguises "problem of disorganized complexity (p3 of \cite{Sayama}) and "problems of simplicity", where the components are tightly coupled.
 Complex systems are somewhere in between, "problem of organized compleixty" (Weaver).